CSS Animation Generator

 I tested this css animation generator against five popular alternatives available online.
 In my testing across 40+ different input scenarios, this version handled edge cases that three out of five competitors failed on.
 The most common issue I found in other tools was incorrect handling of boundary values and missing input validation.
 This version addresses both with thorough error checking and clear feedback messages.
 All calculations run locally in your browser with zero server calls.

-The Css Animation Generator is a free browser-based utility designed to save you time and simplify everyday tasks.
+The Css Animation Generator is a free browser-based utility save you time and simplify everyday tasks.
 Whether you are a professional, student, or hobbyist, this tool provides accurate results instantly without the need for downloads, installations, or account sign-ups.